open-telemetry/opentelemetry-ruby-contrib/resource_detectors/container/README.md

 ## How can I get involved?

-The `opentelemetry-resource_detectors-container` gem source is on github, along with related gems.
+The `opentelemetry-resourcedetector-container` gem source is on github, along with related gems.

 The OpenTelemetry Ruby gems are maintained by the OpenTelemetry-Ruby special interest group (SIG).
 You can get involved by joining us in [GitHub Discussions][discussions-url] or attending our weekly meeting.
 See the meeting calendar for dates and times.
 For more information on this and other language SIGs, see the OpenTelemetry community page.

 ## License

-The `opentelemetry-resource_detectors-container` gem is distributed under the Apache 2.0 license.
+The `opentelemetry-resourcedetector-container` gem is distributed under the Apache 2.0 license.
 See LICENSE for more information.

 [discussions-url]: https://github.com/open-telemetry/opentelemetry-ruby-contrib/discussions